Minimally Invasive Surgery

 • Imaging equipment: Surgeons use screens to view the video from the endoscope.
 They may also use other tools like ultrasound or X-rays to see inside your body.

-• Endovascular catheters: These are small tubes used inside the blood vessels.
-Surgeons guide them with X-rays to the area where surgery is needed.
+• Endovascular catheters: Surgeons use small tubes inside the blood vessels, guiding them with X-rays to the area where surgery is needed.

-• Trocars: These are tubes placed into the small cuts (ports) to allow other tools, like endoscopes, to pass through.
+• Trocars: Surgeons place these tubes into the small cuts (ports) to allow other tools, like endoscopes, to pass through.

 • Insufflators: These machines blow a small amount of carbon dioxide gas into your body to create space so the surgeon can see better.

-• Balloons: Sometimes, instead of inflating the whole body cavity, a small balloon is used to make space only in the area needed for surgery.
-The balloon is put at the end of a tool and filled with gas to make it bigger.
+• Balloons: Sometimes, surgeons use a small balloon instead of inflating the whole body cavity to create space only in the area needed for surgery.
+They place the balloon at the end of a tool and fill it with gas to make it bigger.

 • Surgical instruments: These are long, narrow tools used for surgery through small cuts.
 Surgeons guide them through the trocars, endoscopes, or catheters.